Vacation rentals in Puerto Rico

 When is the best time to stay in a vacation rental in Puerto Rico?

-Puerto Rico is warm and sunny year round.
+Puerto Rico is warm and sunny year round, so you can’t go wrong when choosing a time to stay in one of the country’s vacation rentals.
 Dry season is roughly December through April, during which time crowds are a bit higher.
 Summers can be hotter and rainer than other seasons.
 Hurricane season runs from June to November.
 Thanks to the balmy weather, outdoor events are common.
 One of the largest is the Fiestas de la Calle San Sebastián, a musical street party that takes over San Juan during the third weekend of January.

 What are the top things to do in Puerto Rico?